 I didn’t carry a stove and planned to subsist on snack items that don’t require cooking, like I do on thruhikes.
 However, I quickly discovered that I could just eat fast food all day.
 McDonald’s was my favorite because they seem to have the most reliable outlets and wifi, plus they had the stroopwafel McFlurry all summer.
 In more rural areas, I frequented convenience stores and stocked up on frozen burritos and Hot Pockets.

-… also, stopping at McDonald’ses up to three times a day probably more than offset the money I saved by stealth camping everywhere like an idiot.
-I’m scared to do the math.
+* … also, stopping at McDonald’ses up to three times a day probably more than offset the money I saved by stealth camping everywhere like an idiot.
+I’m too scared to do the math.

-- Bike: 2013 Surly Long Haul Trucker with minimal modifications, mostly just added fenders and raised the handlebars.
-Leather saddle by Selle Anatomica.
+- Bike: 2013 Surly Long Haul Trucker with minimal modifications, mostly just added a rear rack and fenders and raised the handlebars.
+Leather saddle by Selle Anatomica; I highly recommend them over Brooks.

 - Storage: Cheap 35-liter pair of panniers from some random company on Amazon, lined with turkey roasting bags for water/smellproofing.
 Drybag strapped to rear rack.
 Quilt in stuffsack strapped to handlebars.
 Top tube bag.
 Phone in handlebar mount.